Breadseed Poppies

 Dried Pods and Poppy Seeds:

-To dry the pods, simply leave them on the plant until brown.
+To dry the pods, simply leave them on the plant until they’re fully ripe.
 The pod is round with a horizontal plate across the top.
 Under this plate there are little windows that will open when the pod is completely dry.
 This is when the seeds are ready and are loose in the pod.

 When these little windows open, carefully cut the stem at the length you want, taking care not to dump out the seeds to the ground, and dump them into a bag or a bowl to collect them.